 - Verify what domains you want to remove by opening up CPanel and going to AWStats.

-- Open your FTP Client and connect to your account if you don’t know how to use a FTP Client. ((FTP Tutorial)
+- Open your FTP Client and connect to your web server.

 - Navigate to “/tmp/awstats/”, this may vary slightly on different hosts, so you may have to dig a little bit through some folders.